 The period of forty days before Christmas is considered as a Fast, although not so strict as the pre- Easter one.
 Historically, the Fast before Christmas has been developed rather late.
 It was established in 1166, at the Council of Constantinople, where it was decided that it would begin on November 15 and last until December 24.
 However, scholars do not agree about the real time it began.
 Some believe that it began during the sixth century, while others insist that it began later, in the seventh or eighth century.

 This fasting course is often called ‘St. Phillip’s Fast’, because it begins on the day after the feast of St. Phillip.
-The consuming of dairy products and, in some cases, oil, is not allowed on Mondays, Wednesdays, and Fridays, use of meat is prohibited during the whole period.
+The consumption of dairy products and olive oil is not allowed on Mondays, Wednesdays, and Fridays and the use of meat is prohibited during the whole period.
 Vegetables and legumes constitute the ordinary diet on those days.
 The consumption of fish is generally permitted at Sundays and during religious feasts.
 It is interesting that those performing manual labor were at first permitted to eat fish on other days, too.
 At 12th century, the famous Byzantine canonist Balsamon expressed the opinion that the laymen could fast only one week before Christmas.
 Of course, the monastic rigoristic influence prevailed, and the labor people followed the ususal dietary prohibitions.

 Generally, this forty days Fast is more lenient than the Lenten before Easter because is interrupted by various feasts.
-The days of Presentation of the Virgin Mary in the Temple, St. Caterini, St. Stylianos, St. Nickolaos, St. Varvara etc., offer the opportunity of different tastes during the fasting diet.
-Traditionally, in Crete, fish, or more often salt codfish because the winter weather prevents the fishing, is cooked with chickpeas (Rethymno) or with other legumes and vegetables.
+The days of Presentation of the Virgin Mary to the Temple, the days of St. Caterini, St. Stylianos, St. Nickolaos, St. Varvara etc., offer the opportunity of different tastes during the fasting diet.
+Traditionally, in Crete, fish- or more often salt codfish because the winter weather prevents the fishing- is cooked with chickpeas (Rethymno) or any other legume or vegetables.
 Despites the bad weather, a fresh- fish soup, kakavia, is the traditional dish of these feasts at Sitia (Eastern Crete).

-We must emphasize that one of the special elements of the Feasts before Christmas is the connection of the offering of special foods with the fertility of crops and special rituals.
-The offering of polisporia, which, as its name implies, is a multigrain and legume food, is child of the incorporation of ancient strong traditions in christian religion; because, one of the primary characteristics of these traditions is the association between the man and the nature, which has been established in the earliest days of human society.
+We must emphasize that one of the very special elements of the Feasts before Christmas is the connection of the offering of special foods with the fertility of crops and special rituals.
+The offering of polysporia, which, as its name implies, is a multigrain and legume food, descents from ancient strong traditions.
+One of the primary characteristics of these traditions, established in the earliest days of human society, is the association between the man and the nature.
 Since farming economy depends a lot on the nature, economy and cult continue to be associated and sprinkled with magic.
 The great importance of agriculture and cattle-breeding could not be more clearly attested than it is in the preparation and offering of legumes, grains and, less often, dietary products to the Saints who are associated with their blessing and protection.

 - Novemeber 14, Feast of St. Philipe, who is considered the protector of ploughmen.
 It is time for the preparation of soil and sowing.
 Cretan farmers and cattle-breaders eat cheese pies or foods based on dairy products, thanking St. Philipe for his help.